-TN Slicing provides various degrees of sharing of resources
+TN Slicing provides various degrees of sharing of transport network resources

-between slices.
+between multiple 5G network slices.
 For example, the network capacity can be shared

-by all slices, usually with a guaranteed minimum per slice, or
+by all 5G network slices, usually with a guaranteed minimum per slice, or

-each individual slice can be allocated dedicated network capacity.
+each individual 5G network slice can be allocated dedicated network capacity.

 Parts of a given network may use the former, while others use the